Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Data analysis on mid-latitude cyclones

-Given these findings, we apply the fractional compound fractional Poisson process (FCPP) introduced in Section \ref{sec:probabilisticmodel} to the occurrences of mid-latitude cyclones in Europe and compare it with its special cases PP, FPP and CPP.
+Now we continue our analysis of the occurrences of extreme mid-latitude cyclones on the northern hemisphere.
+We apply the fractional compound Poisson process (FCPP) introduced in Section \ref{sec:probabilisticmodel} to the occurrences of mid-latitude cyclones and compare it with its special cases PP, FPP and CPP.
 This allows us to determine whether the IETs can be better described by the exponential, or by the Mittag-Leffler distribution, or by a mixture distribution with an exponential component, or by a combination of both.
-We use the same data source and method for identifying extreme cyclones as \citet{Blender2015}.
-There are some differences, as data for a longer time period starting in 1940 with a higher horizontal resolution are available now.
+For a better overview, Table \ref{tab:2} summarizes the four models with the corresponding IET distributions and unknown parameters.